stoffee/cloud_based_setiathome_terraform/README.md

 1. Find this repo you just forked
 1. Create a workspace from this repo
    * Set the working directiory to the cloud you want gcp/aws/azure
+1. Setup the required variables
+1. Queue a job

 ### [GCP](https://console.cloud.google.com/)
 #### Required Variables